Gexkill/sweng2/DD/src/index.md

  * 25/11/15: 6h
  * 01/12/15: 4h

+[//]: # (pagebreak)

 #  8. Changelog:
+* v1.1
     * [G4] crossed out
     * improvement of the Architecture Design part in the 1.5 Document structure
-   * adding of UX and BCE in the lexic
+    * adding of UX and BCE in the lexiss
     * component view revision, there missed some interactions and the push gateway
     * Sequence diagrams fixed for printed version
-   * Description of the component vieuw
+    * Description of the component view
+    * minor fix to 3.1 title

 [deploymentView]: ../resources/architecture/deployment.png?raw=true